SSL/TLS for buckets

 Using our object storage for internals, is one thing — but using it for assets is another.
 Usually, you would want to access your files using a custom domain — e.g. https://test-storage.staging.planetary-quantum.com with TLS enabled.
 The following guide walks you through the setup of a bucket on our object storage with files that are accessible (readable) to the public.

-In order to use this, your objects have to be created using acl: public-read or (our recommendation) you use a add a bucket policy.
-Adding the public-read ACL or a policy implies that the objects are accessible to anyone.
-Be careful, when uploading backups or log files to the object storage, as anyone can download them when public-read is enabled.
+In order to use this, your objects have to be created using `acl: public-read` or (**our recommendation**) you use a [add a bucket policy](/multi-node/s3-object-storage/policies/).
+Adding the `public-read` ACL or a policy implies that the objects are accessible to anyone.
+Be careful, when uploading backups or log files to the object storage, as anyone can download them when `public-read` is enabled.

 For brevity, we will use the Minio Client (mc) to create a bucket and copy a file.
 Read on for installation and configuration.